ckntav/ckntav.github.io/_posts/2024-08-12-verify-file-integrity-using-md5sum.md

 filename.txt: OK
 ```

-If a file fails the check, it will be marked as “FAILED.”
+If a file fails the check, it will be marked as “FAILED”